brittandeyoung/terraform-provider-awsteam/docs/resources/eligibility_group.md

 - `ou_id` (String) Id of the OU the eligibility policy will be applied to.
 This needs to match the id of the name provided in ou_name.
 - `ou_name` (String) Name of the OU the eligibility policy will be applied to.
 This needs to match the name of the id provided in ou_id.

+<a id="nestedatt--permissions"></a>
+### Nested Schema for `permissions`

+Required:

+- `permission_arn` (String) The ARN of the permission for the eligibility policy.
+This needs to match the ARN of the name provided in name.
+- `permission_name` (String) Name of the permission for the eligibility policy.
+This needs to match the name of the ARN provided in ARN.

 ## Import